ogeen-toma/USRP-prototype-for-channel-statistics-estimation/README.md

 This repository contains the following:

-1) USRP_RX folder: contains the source code for the USRP receiver (which is configured as a SU) with instructions on how to build and run the program.
+1) USRP_TX folder: contains the source code for the USRP transmitter (which is configured as a PU) with instructions on how to build and run the program.
-2) USRP_TX folder: contains the source code for the USRP transmitter (which is configured as a PU) with instructions on how to build and run the program.
+2) USRP_RX folder: contains the source code for the USRP receiver (which is configured as a SU) with instructions on how to build and run the program.
 3) TX: executable GUI for the transmitter
 4) RX: executable GUI for the receiver
 5) README.md

 The executable GUI files (TX & RX) are designed to ease the configuration of this prototype without the need to refer to the source code.
-They can run on Linux distribution (e.g. Ubuntu).
-If you are using Windows you may run the code in the Archive.zip from the terminal window.
+They can run on Linux distribution (e.g. Ubuntu) after building the transmitter and receiver programs as explained inside USRP_TX and USRP_RX folders.
+If you are using a different operating system (e.g., Windows or Mac) you may run the code from the terminal window, which is also exlained inside USRP_TX and USRP_RX folders.

-More details on the functionality of this prototype will be added later once the paper submitted for this project is accepted.
+The link of the research paper regarding this project will be added once the paper is accepted, which then will help understand the functionality and the benefit of this prototype.